 I walked down to the creek again, but there were too many people.
 I was starting to feel defeated and retreat back to my car, but then I spotted a deck extending into the woods.
 A place suitable for practicing yoga.

 As I moved, focusing on my breath, letting go of my pain, I heard myself again.
 My Higher Self.
 The one who always knows what to do.
 The one I didn’t hear clearly for decades because of the trauma I’d suffered.
 The one I don’t hear at all when I dissociate.
 When I become her — the other woman in my marriage.
 But I was able to bring her back from a dissociated place — to save her — connecting back to myself once again.
 And I realized that even if my husband decided he couldn’t take it and divorce me, I would survive that too.

 When I got home, he still didn’t want to see me.
 But instead of engaging him anyway as I normally would have, I felt strong enough in myself to give him his space.
 To let it be about what he needed.
 To not let my shame interfere.
-He eventually came around to speaking to me.
+He eventually came around to speak to me.
 To hugging and kissing me.
-To being in love with me.
-And to realizing that we are both just healing.
+To be in love with me.
+And to realize that we are both just healing.
 That it’s not each other that’s the problem.
-It's our trauma.
+It’s our trauma.